 As is common with many such projects, residents are licensee occupants.
-All residents of retirement Estates are protected by SA Government legislation, namely the Retirement Villages Act of 1987:
+All residents of retirement Estates are protected by SA Government legislation, namely the Retirement Villages Act of 2016:

 At all times your financial entitlement is secure.
 Each unit is individually numbered on the master plan.

 Of course, guests are most welcome.
 Your unit or apartment is your own home.
 To avoid any possible problems with long term visitors that could disrupt the overall concept of the community there are terms and conditions in your agreement.
-Written consent is required from the management if your guest is staying longer than a month.
-If a guest stays longer than two days, but less than a month, it is requested, as a matter of courtesy, that management are advised.

 Yes.
 Grandchildren are most welcome; however they must be under the resident's supervision at all times in the common areas.
-The same consent or notice is required also for other house guests.

 Yes.
 There are some commonsense guidelines that have been set down by management that mutually respect the privacy and dignity of all residents.